kiboschool/course-intro-to-data-science/src/lessons/model-evaluation/practice.md

 You are required to submit documentation for practice exercises over the course of the term.
 Each one will count for 1/10 of your practice grade, or 2% of your overall grade.

 - Practice exercises will be graded for completion not perfect correctness.
-- You **MUST** supply the answers and upload your analysis as a single file to `Practice: Model Evaluation` on **Gradescope** after the exercise to get the grade for this exercise.
+- You **MUST** supply the answers and upload your analysis as a single file to `Practice - Evaluation` on **Gradescope** after the exercise to get the grade for this exercise.

 Your log will count for credit as long as: